-Jurisdiction Project No Title Status Summary of Objectives Research Dates Topic Area Objective/Issue Area of Research Collaborating Countries Coordinating Scientist Annual Expenditure adult Atlantic salmon in the Northwest Atlantic Greenland, large scale movement and migration patterns en route to natal rivers in North America and Europe, locations of overwinter residences and depths and temperatures experienced during the second or third winter at sea in the North Atlantic.
-These data will be used to evaluate if conditions experienced from September through April are favourable for survival and subsequent spawning escapement. sea United States of America U11 Impact of oceanographic changes on Atlantic salmon survival in the Northwest Atlantic Ongoing Determine mechanisms controlling the ecosystem- salmon connections and hypothesize on their implications for salmon populations in the future.
-2010 - 2013 Long-term monitoring Time series of marine survival in relation to environmental parameters Desk study Tim Sheehan £52,000 United States of America U12 Evaluation of the importance of predator and prey fields and ocean circulation on Atlantic salmon growth and survival in the Gulf of Maine Ongoing Evaluate the consequences for Atlantic salmon post-smolt growth and survival of the match or mismatch of spawning runs of diadromous fishes, aggregations of other marine forage fishes, and thermal/circulation patterns in the Gulf of Maine (GoM) with the timing of Atlantic salmon out- migration.
-2010 - 2013 Life history/biological processes Pre-fishery recruitment marine factors Desk study John Kocik £100,000 France - St Pierre and Miquelon F1 St Pierre and Miquelon Salmon Fishery Sampling Programme Ongoing Improve understanding of the biological characteristics and origin of salmon harvested in the fishery at St Pierre and Miquelon.
+Jurisdiction Project No Title Status Summary of Objectives Research Dates Topic Area Objective/Issue Area of Research Collaborating Countries Coordinating Scientist Annual Expenditure Atlantic.
+These data will be used to evaluate if conditions experienced from September through April are favourable for survival and subsequent spawning escapement.
+United States of America U11 Impact of oceanographic changes on Atlantic salmon survival in the Northwest Atlantic Ongoing Determine mechanisms controlling the ecosystem- salmon connections and hypothesize on their implications for salmon populations in the future.
+2010 - 2014 Long-term monitoring Time series of marine survival in relation to environmental parameters Desk study Tim Sheehan £10,000 United States of America U12 Evaluation of the importance of predator and prey fields and ocean circulation on Atlantic salmon growth and survival in the Gulf of Maine Ongoing Evaluate the consequences for Atlantic salmon post-smolt growth and survival of the match or mismatch of spawning runs of diadromous fishes, aggregations of other marine forage fishes, and thermal/circulation patterns in the Gulf of Maine (GoM) with the timing of Atlantic salmon out- migration.
+2010 - 2014 Life history/biological processes Pre-fishery recruitment marine factors Desk study John Kocik £10,000 United States of America' U13 Migration timing of Atlantic salmon smolts from Penobscot Bay to the Scotian Shelf New Entry Evaluate the migration timing and likely spatial extent of Gulf of Maine Atlantic salmon post- smolts along migration to the Ocean Tracking Network's Halifax Array and other distant water telemetry assets in the OTN network.
+2013 - 2016 Distribution of salmon in the sea Migratory behaviour of individual fish Desk study Canada John Kocik £10,000 France - St Pierre and Miquelon F1 St Pierre and Miquelon Salmon Fishery Sampling Programme Ongoing Improve understanding of the biological characteristics and origin of salmon harvested in the fishery at St Pierre and Miquelon.
 Note: A separate study is being conducted in the Belle Rivière (Miquelon-Langlade) to improve understanding of the biological characteristics and origin of salmon captured in this river.
 Annual Distribution/ migration in the sea Origin of catches in directed fisheries Around the islands of St Pierre and Miquelon Canada Herlé Goraguer -